Barrel aged French craft beer in a glass

 What kind of flavors should I expect from these beers?

 You’ll find a wide range!
-Some might taste a bit like the wine the barrel used to hold – maybe fruity or tannic.
+Some might taste a bit like the wine the barrel once held – maybe fruity or tannic.
 Others get deep, rich flavors from the oak itself, like vanilla or spice.
 Sour and wild ales aged in barrels can be quite tart and funky.

 Are barrel-aged beers always strong?